 Taking your dog on holiday doesn’t have to be stressful.
 Making sure you’re well-prepared for your journey can mean you have the time to focus on having a great time once you reach your destination!
 If you’re planning your next holiday with your pooch, one other precaution you might want to take is protecting them with dog insurance.
-At The Insurance Emporium, we offer flexible Dog Insurance with Elective Benefits to choose from such as European Cover.
+At The Insurance Emporium, we offer flexible Dog Insurance with Optional Benefits to choose from such as European Cover.
 You could also get 30% discount^ when taking out your policy.
 Divert your journey to The Insurance Emporium today to find out more!

-* European Cover available on The Insurance Emporium’s Time Limited, Maximum Benefit and Lifetime policies, where the Elective Benefit has been selected.
+* European Cover available on The Insurance Emporium’s Time Limited, Maximum Benefit and Lifetime policies, where the Optional Benefit has been selected.
 Please note this is cover is restricted to countries within Europe.
 Please see our product pages for more information.

 ^ The 30% discount is made up of 20% Introductory Discount plus 10% Multi-pet Discount (if appropriate).
 The Introductory Discount is available for the first 12 premium payments on lunar and calendar monthly policies or one premium payment on annual policies.